noufmehaidib/tspsolver-sa-ts/README.md

 The tsp solver has 2 folders:

         -----------> data:
-                     contains the test bed used.
+                     contains the test beds used.
         -----------> results:
                      displays the figure of the convergence.